Tornado emergency issued near Houston, damage reported

 The National Weather Service had issued a tornado emergency for that area, warning that a “large, extremely dangerous and potentially deadly tornado" was on the ground Tuesday afternoon and was headed toward Baytown, about 25 miles (40 kilometers) east of Houston.
 The warning expired as the system moved to the east.

+There were downed power lines and damage to homes and businesses in Baytown, but no reports of serious injuries, said Baytown spokesperson Jason Calder.

-Footage from Houston TV station KTRK showed damage to buildings in Pasadena, a city southeast of Houston.
+Footage from Houston TV station KTRK showed damage to buildings and power lines in Pasadena, a city southeast of Houston.
 There were no immediate reports of injuries.

+The website PowerOutage.us, which collects live power outage data from utilities across the United States, reported about 123,000 Texas customers were without power Tuesday afternoon, mostly in the Houston area and surrounding counties.

 It was the start of what's expected to be a stormy day along the Gulf Coast.
 The Storm Prediction Center in Norman, Oklahoma, said areas along the coast from Houston to the Florida Panhandle could see tornadoes, strong winds and hail on Tuesday.